Program management and PPM/Portfolio management: challenges and best practices

 C) Designate a program manager

-Like the project manager for project management, the program manager's role is to coordinate the program.
-It is important to quickly designate this person responsible for the smooth running of the program, whose tasks are numerous:
+Like the project manager for project management, the program manager is to coordinate the program.
+It is important to quickly appoint this person in charge of the smooth running of the program, whose tasks are numerous:

 • Check that projects are consistent with the company's strategic vision